HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 “Californie 1900: Circulating California's Environmental Imagination at the Paris World's Fair,” Seminar of the Department of European Languages and Transcultural Studies, University of California, Los Angeles, Sept.
 27, 2023

 ## Vulgarisation et interventions dans les média

+"Ecologies of Photography in the American West," Interviewed by Author's Corner, Leuven University Press, https://lup.be/2026/07/monica-bravo-carolin-gorgen-ecologies-of-photography-in-the-american-west/.

 “Another West: Ecologies of Photography,” Blog post with Monica Bravo for *Verso*, Blog of the Huntington Library, 2024 https://huntington.org/verso/another-west-ecologies-photography.